DeuxHuitHuit/frontend_localisation/README.markdown

 1. Frontend language detection and (optional) redirect mechanism.<br />
 2. Translation mechanism of static text, whether it's a few words long or a few paragraphs.<br />

-For problem 1, there are a few extensions that provide this functionality, but there is a lack of a unified approach.
+For problem 1, there are a few extensions that provide this functionality, but there is a lack of unified approach.
 This extension is decoupled from any of these drivers and provides a mechanism to associate it with them.
 More details in **Frontend Language** section.<br />
 For problem 2, this extension offers a translation mechanism using XML files.
 More details in **Translation Manager** section.